namhyung/uftrace/doc/uftrace-live.md

     binary.
 This can be useful to deal with stripped binaries.
 The file name of the main binary should be the same when saved and used.

+\--debuginfod
+:   Download debuginfo from remote servers listed in `DEBUGINFOD_URLS` via
+    debuginfod.
+Remote downloads are disabled by default.

 LIVE OPTIONS
 ============